-Necessary studies and preparations are carried out for taking necessary measures in compliance with the regulations.
+Necessary studies and preparations are carried out for taking measures in compliance with the regulations.
 Risk measurement models and methods used in the Bank are reviewed, analyses are carried out, and reports are generated on a regular basis.
 Credit principles of the Bank are based on risk security, liquidity and risk-revenue balance.
-To maintain this balance, new products and services of the Bank related to credits are assessed; the risks to arise from the new product/service are evaluated.
+To maintain this balance, new products and services of the Bank related to credits are assessed; the risks to arise from the new product/ service are evaluated.

-Efforts continue intensively to adapt the changing and developing local and global credit risk management mentality within the Bank, to establish and develop new infrastructures, to support effective risk management with qualitative and quantitative studies.
-In this context, the main responsibilities of the Credit Risk Control Unit are summarized as below:

-- Development of IRB and IFRS 9 PD, LGD, EAD, Macroeconomic Impact and Expected Credit Loss (ECL) models - Monitoring of IRB and IFRS 9 ECL, PD, LGD, EAD models - Execution of IFRS 9 Expected Credit Loss calculations
+Efforts continue to adapt the changing and developing local and global credit risk management mentality within the Bank, to establish and develop new infrastructures, to support effective risk management with qualitative and quantitative studies.
+In this context, the main responsibilities of the Credit Risk Control Unit are summarized as; development and monitoring of IRB and IFRS 9, Macroeconomic Impact and Expected Credit Loss (ECL) models and execution of IFRS 9 Expected Credit Loss calculations on a monthly basis.